Valerie, Lady Meux: Interests

 Lady Meux also owned a string of race horses, racing them under the assumed name of Mr. Theobolds.
 As an owner she was not greatly successful, but she won the Sussex Stakes with Ardeshir in 1897.

 She was a noted collector of ancient Egyptian artefacts; the Egyptologist Wallis Budge published a catalogue of more than 1,700 of her items including 800 scarabs and amulets.
-He dedicated his publication, The Book of Paradise, to her.
+He dedicated his publication The Book of Paradise to her.
 She tried to leave the collection to the British Museum, but the trustees snobbishly declined the bequest and it was sold.
 She also acquired five illustrated Ethiopic manuscripts, and Budge published a coloured facsimile of them.
 On finding that they were revered by the Ethiopians, she left them in her will to Emperor Menelik.
-The courts set aside this provision, ostensibly, to keep them in Britain — and they were sold to William Randolph Hearst, of California.
+The courts set aside this provision, ostensibly to keep them in Britain — and they were sold to William Randolph Hearst, of California.

+In the early 20th century, Lady Meux was the châtelaine at Château de Sucy-en-Brie at Sucy-en-Brie in France.